 Considering the unique needs of a business owner, it’s important to engage an experienced divorce attorney who can represent you and look out for your interests in litigation.

-In Florida, the Anton Family Law Group has over 30 years of proven experience in family law cases.
+In Florida, the Anton Legal Group has over 30 years of proven experience in family law cases.
 We work very hard to protect the interests of our clients by ensuring a fair division of the divorce assets and liabilities.
 Our Firm has a firm grasp of the collaborative process and alternative modes of dispute resolution that can result in reduce emotional and financial consequences out of court.

 If necessary, we are also prepared to fight for your property rights in litigation involving contested assets and liabilities.
 Call us today at (813) 443-5249 to speak to one of our friendly attorneys and learn how we can help you.